butchwarns/ncurses_Cellular_Automaton/README.md

 The **ncurses-Cellular-Automaton** is a command line program with a text-based user interface.
 It's a real-time implementation, that allows for continuous animation or stepwise operation.
 Both rule and initial conditions can be set or randomized.
 Rule randomization also works when the animation is running.
 You can always use the output of one rule and apply a different one to it.
 This gives some interesting sequences (if you're lucky).

 ## Installation
-The project is built using CMake and is therefore easily compiled on most operating systems.
+The project is built using CMake and should be easily compiled on all UNIX-based operating systems.
-It is preconfigured for MacOS or other UNIX-based environments.
+It comes preconfigured for MacOS.
 Just run `build.sh` to invoke `make`.
+(Sorry Windows users, ncurses graphics are not available to you natively..)

 `configure.sh` is used in case the `CMakeLists.txt` is updated.
 `rule.sh` just runs the executable in the build folder.